 "It is not the story, but the way the story is told through the characters."

 An example of that is the first Star Wars movie that came out, episode 4, A New Hope.

-It is a very simple plot: An evil dark knight kidnapping the princess and has a doom device, a young boy losing everything and meeting a wizard, and saving the world with help from some funny friends.
+It is a very simple plot: An evil dark knight kidnaps the princess and has a doom device, a young boy loses everything and meets a wizard, and saves the world with help from some funny friends.

 How simple is that?
 Or is it?